vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

  We will also need the latest Azure IoT Library.
  - Go to https://github.com/stefangordon/AzureIoT/ and follow the instructions under "ESP8266"

+***
+**Note**: If you have an earlier version of the IoT library, navigate to your Arduino documents directory.
+Inside the "Libraries" folder, there will be a number of installed libraries.
+Simply delete the `AzureIoT` folder.
+***

 Lastly we will also need the latest esp8266 Arduino library
 - Visit https://github.com/esp8266/Arduino and follow the instructions for "Using git version"